Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 If either of these are wrong, verify that your helix is soldered properly and isn't touching the ground plane or the frame of the SMA port.

-### Mounting to dish

-This wholly depends on your dish and its existing mounting solution, is completely up to you to DIY.
-Anything should be fine as long as you ensure two things:
-1. The helix and front of the ground plane mustn't be covered by anything
-2. The bottom of the helix is roughly in the focal point of the dish

-> The focal point is exactly where the front part (mouth) of a TV LNB would be

-Drilling small holes into the groundplane shouldn't greatly affect reception.
-Personal tip: zip ties are your best friends.

 ### Tips for improved SNR